Montana

 Ready for an epic backcountry gravel adventure?
 Join us in Montana, where we’ll show you our favorite routes based on 20 years of pedaling around Big Sky Country.
 Our home base for the week is Camp Paxson in Seeley Lake, just an hour away from downtown Missoula.
 Camp Paxson was originally a Boy Scout camp, and the beautiful property sits on the shores of Seeley Lake.
 Guests will enjoy rustic cabins – you can either bring your sleeping bag or use one provided by The Cycling House.
 The bathrooms are not en-suite, but just a short walk from the cabins.
 The bathrooms have shower stalls and toilets, and men’s and women’s facilities are separate.
 Prefer to bring your camper van or sleep in a tent?
 Ask us about these options.
 The best part is that we have a large communal cabin where our Cycling House chefs will serve delicious meals!

-We’ll ride on primarily doubletrack dirt roads in search of that famous champagne gravel.
-We’ll plunge down fun mountain descents and muscle up challenging climbs along the way.
+We’ll ride on primarily double-track dirt roads, with a few short sections of singletrack and one longer optional singletrack section.
+We’ll plunge fun mountain descents and muscle up challenging climbs along the way.
 This camp includes riding sections of The Great Divide, an over-3,000-mile route that stretches from Canada to Mexico.
 Expect stunning scenery, serene roads, and perfectly excellent riding conditions.

 Each guest will enjoy a roof over their head and a mattress, but please note: these cabins are rustic!
-Think camping, but in a cabin.
-If you prefer more modern accommodations, check out our Montana Gravel camp based at The Cliff Ranch.
+Think camping but in a cabin.
+If you prefer modern accommodations, check out our Montana Gravel camp at The Cliff Ranch.

 Highlights